-All financial liabilities have maturity terms within a month.
+All financial liabilities have maturity terms within a month, other than net assets attributable to unitholders described below.

 The liquidity risks associated with the need to satisfy unitholders' requests for redemptions are mitigated by maintaining a constant pool of cash to satisfy usual levels of demand.
-The Fund's policy is to hold 0% to 30% of net assets in cash (2022: 0% to 30% of net assets in cash).